 MatchU4Love Dating Service

 Jason sighed.
-If this date became any more of a gold digger, she’d be sitting on his lap taking out his dental fillings.
-He really needed to change his “MatchU4Love” Profile on the “Income” line.
+If this date were any more of a gold digger, she’d be on his lap taking out his fillings.
+He really needed to changed his “MatchU4Love” Profile on the “Income” line.
 Take off the “millionaire” entry.
 Yes, he owned his own company and was darn proud of it, but perhaps he shouldn’t advertise it on first dates.

 After fifty eight dates – women who were tall, short, blonde, brunette, red head, corporate investors, homemakers, childless, with children, rich, poor, he’d reached his limit for even a “man on the go.”
 Perhaps an image change?
 Perhaps a lobotomy.